 Reading Plus uses HTML5 to support a media-rich, animated presentation style that does not rely on any browser plugins.

 The program works on many modern browser and operating system configurations, as can be seen in the technical requirements.

 What are the technical requirements to run Reading Plus?
 What are the network considerations?

-Reading Plus technical specification, including operating systems, browsers, screen resolution, and bandwidth can be found here for current Educator Management System and students.
+Reading Plus technical specifications, including operating systems, browsers, screen resolution, and bandwidth can be found here for current Educator Management System and students.
 New Educator Management System (Beta) specifications can be found here.